 View this post on Instagram

 Baker Bleu are experts at baked goods in every form, and their hot cross buns are no exception.
 For the traditional, expect a naturally leavened take made with cinnamon raisins and orange pulp.
 Or, their sour cherry and dark choc buns are also a must-try.
-This year, they've also collaborated with the team at Piccolina Gelateria on both a Hot Cross Bun Sundae, and scoops of ice cream served straight into your bun of choice.
+This year, they've also got a Hot Cross Bun soft serve available exclusively at the South Yarra store.
 Do we really need to say anything more?

 3. To Be Frank (Collingwood, Elsternwick)